Chicago Nursing Home Abuse Lawyer

-After discovering something as serious as nursing home abuse or neglect, you need a team with experience handling these cases.
+After discovering something as serious as nursing home abuse, elder abuse, or neglect of a loved one, you need a team with experience handling these cases.
 Seidman, Margulis & Fairman, LLP is ready to get to work.

-- Our sole focus is personal injury law, and our attorneys have more than 100 years of combined legal experience handling complex nursing home cases throughout Chicago.
+- Our sole focus is personal injury law, and our nursing home abuse attorneys have more than 100 years of combined legal experience handling complex nursing home cases throughout Chicago.

 - We are committed to providing direct and honest communication with our clients, and we guarantee you will always deal with your attorney, not a paralegal or junior assistant.

-- We take Chicago nursing home negligence cases on a contingency fee basis.
+- Our Chicago nursing home abuse lawyers take cases on a contingency fee basis.
 This means that our clients owe us no legal fees until we secure the compensation they are entitled to through a favorable settlement or verdict.

-What Will An Attorney Do To Help These Cases?
+What Will a Chicago Nursing Home Attorney Do To Help My Case?